Are Your Strong Software Opinions Adding to GameDev Community Gatekeeping?

 One argument against this I can think of is a good-natured desire to help a new person with suggestions of a tool that might fit their needs, be easier for them, or better suited for the task at hand.
 This is fine, I am not suggesting we avoid talking about what we enjoy using, but there are good and bad ways to offer these suggestions.
 Unsolicited advice can really make people feel small.

-"I had a similar problem and I solved it using …" comes off much better that "You should/shouldn't use…" or the dreaded "Why are you doing it that way?!"
+"I had a similar problem and I solved it using …" comes off much better than "You should/shouldn't use…" or the dreaded "Why are you doing it that way?!"

 Another counterpoint is that "If everyone uses X, it's a monoculture!"
 I feel like I am very guilty of this kind of thinking but there are also a lot of positives to a community using the same tech.
 If a group uses the same game engine for example; knowledge sharing and even code sharing can really help overcome monotony allowing everyone to get to the creative part.
 I found this especially helpful when dealing with parts of games that aren't "the core game" such as app store requirements.